Tuesday, September 26, 2023

 Bound for the Coast

-These road conditions continued for another one hundred and fourteen kilometres until we reached Hughenden, where we camped at the free RV park, a large dirt car park the size of two football fields with a dump point and town water.
-We'd planned to spend two nights here, but one night was enough after walking around town and the swirling wind kicking up dust in the RV park.
+We had planned to spend two nights here, but one night was enough after walking around town and dealing with the swirling wind kicking up dust in the RV park.

-The old sandstone pylons have been replaced because the weight of the trains carrying refined metals and mineral concentrate to the coast wouldn't be able to take the additional loads.
+The old sandstone pylons have been replaced because the weight of trains carrying refined metals and mineral concentrate to the coast would be unable to support the additional loads.

-The remainder of our trip along the Flinders Highway was an enjoyable drive as we headed towards the Bruce Highway.
-About thirty kilometres west of Townsville at Woodstock, we turned onto a minor road that took us by properties with mango plantations.
-We saved ourselves from having to travel an extra sixty kilometres.
+The rest of our trip along the Flinders Highway was a pleasant drive as we headed towards the Bruce Highway.
+About thirty kilometres west of Townsville, at Woodstock, we turned onto a minor road that took us past properties with mango plantations.
+This saved us from having to travel an extra sixty kilometres.

-We travelled to Airlie Beach and booked into a caravan park on the Shute Harbour Road.
-It's been eight years since our last visit, and we were blown away by the progress here.
-There are new marinas and resorts, and the Airlie Beach Hotel has been transformed into mega accommodation.
-While here, we ventured into Proserpine to pre-poll for the voice referendum.
+We travelled to Airlie Beach and checked into a caravan park on Shute Harbour Road.
+It's been eight years since our last visit, and we were amazed by the growth here.
+New marinas and resorts have appeared, and the Airlie Beach Hotel has been transformed into a large accommodation complex.
+While here, we visited Proserpine to pre-poll for the voice referendum.

 Thursday, September 21, 2023